Kirby Super Star Ultra: Development and release

 The addition of the Nintendo DS's functionalities expanded and streamlined parts of the game originally locked behind menus, such as the ability to change abilities on the bottom screen in Milky Way Wishes, or the player's treasure collection in The Great Cave Offensive.
 This came from a desire to keep no information on the top screen when possible during play.
 Adjustments were made to Kirby's move set to enhance play; more copy abilities were considered during development but dropped, due to how it could upset the balance of the game modes.
 Including Kirby Super Stars co-operative play through the DS's wireless functionality was a key aim to the development team, and Kirby Super Star Ultra was further refined to allow every single mode to be played in co-op, unlike the original.
 The team felt a lot of pressure during development to retain the feature, as Shigeru Miyamoto had personally requested cooperative gameplay for Kirby Super Star on a visit to HAL Laboratory in 1996.
-Full-motion cutscenes were also added to enhance the game's story; these were kept short and faithful to Kirby Super Star in order to not disrupt the game's pacing.Kirby Super Star Ultra's soundtrack was composed by Jun Ishikawa and Hirokazu Ando, who return from Kirby Super Star.
-New music was composed for the expanded game menus and the additional game modes added to the game.Kirby Super Star Ultra was released in North America on September 22, 2008, in Japan on November 6, 2008, and in Europe on December 18, 2009.
-The game's final packaging was designed with a coat of glitter to retain the sense of luxury the Paulownia box design gave to Kirby Super Star's Japanese packaging, as project coordinator Mari Shirakawa felt Paulownia would not appeal to children.
+Full-motion cutscenes were also added to enhance the game's story; these were kept short and faithful to Kirby Super Star in order to not disrupt the game's pacing.Kirby Super Star Ultra's soundtrack was composed by Jun Ishikawa, who also worked on the original Kirby Super Star, and Hirokazu Ando, a veteran composer for the series who did not work on the original.
+New music was composed for the remake, including additional tracks for the original game modes and new tracks for the extra modes and cutscenes.Kirby Super Star Ultra was released in North America on September 22, 2008, in Japan on November 6, 2008, and in Europe on December 18, 2009.
+The packaging design was initially planned to emulate a Paulownia wood box, as in the original game's Japanese packaging, with the addition of noshi paper wrapped around it.
+This would indicate that the product was an even more luxurious experience.
+However, Nintendo coordinator Mari Shirakawa was concerned that children would not understand the connection between Paulownia and luxury.
+As a result, the final packaging was designed with a coat of glitter to retain the sense of luxury while making it more accessible.
 Unlike Kirby Super Star, this packaging was retained worldwide.